Marcos signs new Phl passport law

 Filipinos can expect hassle-free passport processing after President Ferdinand R. Marcos Jr. approved a measure that aims to improve accessibility and streamline procedures in passport application in the country.

-In a statement on Saturday, Presidential Communication Secretary Cheloy Garafil said Marcos signed on 11 March, the Republic Act (RA) 11983, or the New Philippine Passport Act, repealing RA 8239 or the Philippine Passport Act of 1996.
+In a statement on Saturday, Presidential Communication Secretary Cheloy Garafil said Marcos signed on 11 March Republic Act 11983, or the New Philippine Passport Act, repealing RA 8239 or the Philippine Passport Act of 1996.

-The new passport law makes the application process for regular passports readily accessible, especially for some individuals, including senior citizens, persons with disabilities (PWDs), and overseas Filipino workers (OFWs).
+The new passport law makes the application process for regular passports readily accessible, especially for some individuals, including senior citizens, persons with disabilities, and overseas Filipino workers.

-Garafil said the new passport law now authorizes the Department of Foreign Affairs to provide offsite and mobile passport services in areas outside of the consular offices and foreign service posts (FSPs).
+Garafil said the new passport law now authorizes the Department of Foreign Affairs to provide offsite and mobile passport services in areas outside of the consular offices and foreign service posts.

 The DFA is also mandated by the new law to arrange accommodations for the applications of regular passports by senior citizens, PWDs, pregnant women, minors aged seven years old and below, solo parents, OFWs, and individuals with emergency and exceptional cases.